 Surviving a long-distance relationship can be challenging.
-But, there are things you can do to turn the survival of your relationship into enjoying it.
+But, you can do things to turn the survival of your relationship into an enjoyable experience.

 - Remind yourself why you are in a long-distance relationship.

 - Talk to your partner about how and when you started your relationship.

 - Agree with your partner on what do you expect from a long-distance relationship.